Making Meaning from Data in Citrix Analytics

 4. Simple selection for ranges

-Raw logs don’t help unless they tell a story.
-Working with PMs and customers, I designed dashboards that:
+Raw, unstructured logs need context to inform and tell a story.
+Collaborating with PMs and clients, I created dashboards that:

 Key design highlights: